 Benefits of Thematic Teaching

-Cross curricular connections is only one of many benefits of thematic teaching.
+Cross-curricular connections are only one of many benefits of thematic teaching.
 Other advantages to teaching themed units include:

 - making connections and drawing connections from the real world